 Can I live-stream all Les Mills workouts, or only ones I have a program license for?

-The rules around live-streaming are the same as for your live workout, which means you may only live-stream those programs that you have a license for; and you must use an active Les Mills Instructor who is certified to teach that program.
+The rules around live-streaming are the similar as for your live workout, which means you may only live-stream those programs that you have a license for; and you must use an active Les Mills Instructor who is certified to teach that program.

 Can we live-stream via Facebook or Instagram?